racerxr650r/KayproKeyboard/README.md

 # SerKey
-Linux serial keyboard driver that supports the Kaypro keyboard and other custom key mappings
+:mage_man: Linux serial keyboard driver that supports the Kaypro keyboard and other custom key mappings

 Utilizes the [uinput kernel module](https://kernel.org/doc/html/v4.12/input/uinput.html) to implement a user mode application or daemon for the Kaypro keyboard.
 This has only been